Cloudflare (NYSE:NET) Issues Q1 2024 Earnings Guidance

 Cloudflare (NYSE:NET – Get Free Report) issued an update on its first quarter 2024 earnings guidance on Thursday morning.
 The company provided EPS guidance of 0.130-0.130 for the period, compared to the consensus EPS estimate of 0.120.
 The company issued revenue guidance of $372.5 million-$373.5 million, compared to the consensus revenue estimate of $372.3 million.
 Cloudflare also updated its FY 2024 guidance to 0.580-0.590 EPS.

-A number of equities analysts recently commented on the company.
-JMP Securities raised their target price on Cloudflare from $75.00 to $90.00 and gave the company a market outperform rating in a report on Wednesday, January 31st.
-Wells Fargo & Company raised their target price on Cloudflare from $95.00 to $125.00 and gave the company an overweight rating in a report on Friday.
-Sanford C. Bernstein assumed coverage on Cloudflare in a report on Thursday, January 18th.
-They set a market perform rating and a $85.00 target price for the company.
-Needham & Company LLC raised their target price on Cloudflare from $110.00 to $135.00 and gave the company a buy rating in a report on Friday.
-Finally, JPMorgan Chase & Co. raised their target price on Cloudflare from $53.00 to $90.00 and gave the company a neutral rating in a report on Friday.
-Four investment analysts have rated the stock with a sell rating, nine have assigned a hold rating and ten have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of Hold and an average price target of $85.13.
+A number of brokerages recently issued reports on NET.
+Cantor Fitzgerald reaffirmed a neutral rating and issued a $100.00 price target (up from $70.00) on shares of Cloudflare in a report on Friday.
+Royal Bank of Canada upped their price target on Cloudflare from $95.00 to $108.00 and gave the company an outperform rating in a report on Friday.
+JPMorgan Chase & Co. increased their price objective on Cloudflare from $53.00 to $90.00 and gave the company a neutral rating in a report on Friday.
+Oppenheimer raised Cloudflare from a market perform rating to an outperform rating in a report on Tuesday, November 21st.
+Finally, Mizuho increased their price objective on Cloudflare from $73.00 to $105.00 and gave the company a neutral rating in a report on Friday.
+Four research analysts have rated the stock with a sell rating, nine have assigned a hold rating and ten have issued a buy rating to the company.
+Based on data from MarketBeat, the company currently has an average rating of Hold and an average price target of $85.13.

-Several institutional investors have recently added to or reduced their stakes in NET.
-PNC Financial Services Group Inc. grew its stake in shares of Cloudflare by 48.6% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 8,903 shares of the company’s stock valued at $1,066,000 after purchasing an additional 2,912 shares during the last quarter.
-MetLife Investment Management LLC purchased a new position in shares of Cloudflare in the 1st quarter valued at approximately $1,950,000.
-Synovus Financial Corp purchased a new position in shares of Cloudflare in the 1st quarter valued at approximately $439,000.
-Cibc World Market Inc. grew its stake in shares of Cloudflare by 16.8% in the 1st quarter.
-Cibc World Market Inc. now owns 21,811 shares of the company’s stock valued at $2,611,000 after purchasing an additional 3,140 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP grew its stake in shares of Cloudflare by 10.8% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 181,514 shares of the company’s stock valued at $21,732,000 after purchasing an additional 17,681 shares during the last quarter.
+Large investors have recently bought and sold shares of the company.
+Sunbelt Securities Inc. acquired a new stake in shares of Cloudflare during the first quarter valued at $29,000.
+Providence Capital Advisors LLC boosted its stake in shares of Cloudflare by 6,065.0% during the first quarter.
+Providence Capital Advisors LLC now owns 2,466 shares of the company’s stock valued at $40,000 after acquiring an additional 2,426 shares during the last quarter.
+Harbour Investments Inc. boosted its stake in shares of Cloudflare by 33.1% during the third quarter.
+Harbour Investments Inc. now owns 1,045 shares of the company’s stock valued at $66,000 after acquiring an additional 260 shares during the last quarter.
+Money Concepts Capital Corp boosted its stake in shares of Cloudflare by 9,758.8% during the fourth quarter.
+Money Concepts Capital Corp now owns 1,676 shares of the company’s stock valued at $76,000 after acquiring an additional 1,659 shares during the last quarter.
+Finally, Alpha Paradigm Partners LLC acquired a new stake in shares of Cloudflare during the third quarter valued at $79,000.
 Institutional investors and hedge funds own 73.14% of the company’s stock.

 About Cloudflare